neurobagel/documentation/docs/user_guide/data_prep.md

 To include subjects' BIDS imaging data as part of their representation in Neurobagel, your phenotypic TSV **MUST** meet the following requirements **in addition** to the ones listed above:

-- At least 1 column in the TSV contains subject IDs that match the [BIDS subject IDs](https://bids-specification.readthedocs.io/en/stable/02-common-principles.html#filesystem-structure) (in the form `sub-<label>`), **AND** this must be the column you annotate as the primary subject ID
+- At least 1 column in the phenotypic TSV contains subject IDs that exactly match the subject IDs in your [BIDS metadata table](preparing_imaging_data.md) (by default, these should be [BIDS subject IDs](https://bids-specification.readthedocs.io/en/stable/02-common-principles.html#filesystem-structure) in the form `sub-<label>`), **AND** this must be the column you annotate as the primary subject ID

     !!! note "Subject IDs are case-sensitive"